brifiction/laravel-boilerplate/README.md

 The services mentioned above are mostly optional, as you are welcome to make any changes to the `Dockerfile` and `docker-compose.yml` files to suit your local development needs.

+All Docker configurations for each service, are defined in the `.docker` folder structure.

 ## How to use

 1. Modify your configurations for each service, that suits your needs.
-They are each located in the ``.docker`` folder.
+They are each located in the `.docker` folder.
-1. Modify your ``Dockerfile`` and ``docker-compose.yml`` files, to suit your containerization needs.
+1. Modify your `Dockerfile` and `docker-compose.yml` files, to suit your containerization needs.
-1. Run ``composer install``.
+1. Run `composer install`.
-1. Define your environment variables in the ``.env`` file, including your database connection driver.
+1. Define your environment variables in the `.env` file, including your database connection driver.
-1. Run the ``docker-compose`` commands below in order.
+1. Run the `docker-compose` commands below in order.
    ```bash
    # Pulls an image associated with a service defined in a docker-compose.yml or docker-stack.yml file, but does not start containers based on those images.
    docker-compose pull